Neville Bonner: Early life

-Contribution to Parliament
+Politics

-In 1960 he lived in Ipswich, where he joined the board of directors of the One People of Australia League (OPAL), a moderate Indigenous rights organisation.
+In 1960, he lived in Ipswich, where he joined the board of directors of the One People of Australia League (OPAL), a moderate Indigenous rights organisation.
 He became its Queensland president in 1970.
 He joined the Liberal Party in 1967 and held local office in the party.
 Following the resignation of Senator Annabelle Rankin in 1971, Bonner was chosen to fill the casual vacancy and he became the first Indigenous Australian to sit in the Australian Parliament.
 He was elected in his own right in 1972, 1974, 1975, and 1980.

 While in the Senate he served on a number of committees but was never a serious candidate for promotion to the ministry.
 He rebelled against the Liberal Party line on some issues.
 Partly as a result of this, and partly due to pressure from younger candidates, he was dropped from the Liberal Senate ticket at the 1983 election.
 He stood as an independent and was nearly successful.
 The Hawke government then appointed him to the board of directors of the Australian Broadcasting Corporation.

-Bonner was almost unique in being an Indigenous activist and a political conservative: in fact he owed his political career to this combination.
-In the face of often savage personal criticism from left-wing Indigenous activists, he often denied being a "token" in the Liberal Party.
 In 1981 Bonner was the only government voice opposing a bill put forth that would allow drilling in the Great Barrier Reef.
-He regularly "crossed the floor" on bills, a characteristic that has endeared him to politicians today but is often considered the reason for his political career coming to an end.
+He regularly crossed the floor on bills, a characteristic that has endeared him to politicians today but is often considered the reason for his political career coming to an end.

-In 1979 Bonner was jointly named Australian of the Year along with naturalist Harry Butler.
-In 1984 Bonner was appointed an Officer of the Order of Australia.
+Later life

+Following Bonner's electoral defeat, incoming ALP prime minister Bob Hawke publicly promised him a government post.
+In June 1983 he was appointed to the board of the Australian Broadcasting Corporation (ABC).
+He briefly acted as ABC chairman in April 1984, and in June 1986 was reappointed to a further five-year term on the board, concluding in 1991.

 From 1992 to 1996 he was member of the Griffith University Council.
 The university awarded him an honorary doctorate in 1993.
 In 1998 he was elected to the Constitutional Convention as a candidate of Australians for Constitutional Monarchy.

-Bonner died at Ipswich in 1999, aged 76.

-Bonner's grand niece Joanna Lindgren was the first female Aboriginal senator for Queensland when she represented the Liberal National Party from May 2015 to July 2016.

-Posthumous honours
+In 1998 Bonner announced he had been diagnosed with terminal lung cancer.
+He died at a hospice in Ipswich on 5 February 1999, aged 76.
+He was granted a state funeral, held at St Stephen's Church, and interred at Warrill Park Lawn Cemetery.